roimehrez/DDIS/README.md

 ## Background

-This code implements a fast Template Matching in the wild algorithm as part of research at the Technion.
+This code implements a fast Template Matching in the wild algorithm.

 The algorithm solves the following problem: for each image I and a template T we calculate likelihood map of the template location in the image.
 We calculate the map using a raster scan over the image.
 DDIS (Deformable Diversity Similarity) done as the similarity measure between each sub window and the template.
 For more information see: